Charles Alfred Chastel de Boinville: Early life

-Harriet and Cornelia were active in fashionable and literary society, and supported Percy Shelly in 1813–1814.
 Two sons of John Collins Alfred, Charles Alfred and William tried to restore their old estate, but soon gave up to enter clergy service; Charles Alfred into Protestant missionary in France and William into Anglican Church.

-Architect deBoinville was born at Lisieux, where his father of same name was pastor, in March 1849.
+Architect de Boinville was born at Lisieux, where his father of same name was pastor, in March 1849.
 After some years, de Boinville moved to Bar-le-Duc in Lorraine, near the old family home, and subsequently to Cherbourg.
 He entered the office of William Henry White, who at that time was in practice as an architect in Paris.
-As soon as the Franco-Prussian war broke out, his family left for London except de Boinville, who was called to serve his country, writing many balloon-post letters to his anxious family in London.
+As soon as the Franco-Prussian War broke out, his family left for London except de Boinville, who was called to serve his country, writing many balloon-post letters to his anxious family in London.
 He was an officer of the Garde Mobile and served during the defense of Paris during the protracted siege.
 Shortly after the conclusion of the war, he crossed the Channel in early 1871.